Azmat1177/Azmat1177/README.md

 Currently Learning: I'm currently enhancing my skills in Python, with a focus on its applications in Blockchain and the Internet of Things (IoT).

-Looking to Collaborate On: I'm eager to collaborate on projects related to IoT and Blockchain.
+Looking to Collaborate On: I'm eager to collaborate on projects related to AI, IoT and Blockchain.
 If you have any interesting ideas or projects, feel free to reach out!

 Contact Me: You can reach me via email at Azmatullah1177@gmail.com.